proycon/analiticcl/README.md

 To force matches on the beginning or end, start or end the pattern with respectively a  ``^`` or a ``$``.
 A further description of the edit script language can be found in the [sesdiff](https://github.com/proycon/sesdiff) documentation.

+### Language Model

+In order to consider context information, analiticcl can construct a simple language model.
+The input for this language model is an n-gram frequency list, provided through the ``--lm`` parameter.
+It is used in analiticcl's *search mode*.

+This should be a corpus-derived list of unigrams and bigrams, optionally also trigrams (and even all up to quintgrams if needed, higher-order ngrams are not supported though).
+This is a TSV file containing the the ngram in the first column (space character acts as token separator), and the absolute frequency count in the second column.
+It is also recommended it contains the special tokens ``<bos>`` (begin of sentence) and ``<eos>`` end of sentence.
+The items in this list are **NOT** used for variant matching, use ``--corpus`` or even ``--lexicon`` instead if you want to also match against these items.
+It is fine to have an entry in both the language model and lexicon, analiticcl will store it only once internally.

 ## Theoretical Background

 A naive approach to find variants would be to compute the edit distance between the input string and all ``n`` items in the